kendyteng/kendyteng.github.io/index.md

 Statistician and [Stan](http://mc-stan.org) developer at Columbia University in New York.

-I also do statistical consulting and teach workshops and courses about Bayesian statistics and Stan.
+I also provide statistical consulting and teach workshops and courses on Bayesian statistics and Stan.

 [[<i class="fa fa-envelope-o"></i>](mailto:jonah.sol.gabry@columbia.edu){: .awe-ico }]